2019 Market UpdateMarch 11, 2019 12:45 pm

 What we are watching:

-The global slowdown.
+- The global slowdown.
 While the US doesn’t usually import recessions from abroad, our economic growth can be impacted by a slowdown overseas.
 Global economic production and growth figures are still quite weak.
 Tack on the Brexit conundrum and unresolved trade tensions with China, and there is enough uncertainty to put business leaders on hold in terms of their capital spending.
 This leads to earnings concerns amongst investors.
 Analysts are more optimistic, with some saying the rest of the world should show signs of recovery the second half of the year, which could spill over to US markets.
-However, enthusiasm is tempered and influenced by three caveats:
+However, enthusiasm is tempered and influenced by two caveats:

 The information contained in this post is not intended as investment, tax or legal advice.
 StrategicPoint Investment Advisors assumes no responsibility for any action or inaction resulting from the contents herein.
 Betsey’s opinions and comments expressed on this site are her own and may not accurately reflect those of the firm.
 Third party content does not reflect the view of the firm and is not reviewed for completeness or accuracy.
 It is provided for ease of reference.